 As a PR and marketing professional in the sports industry, the Fitzwilliam Institute's Digital Marketing Diploma has really helped me across the range of communications disciplines.
 Digital media and advertising are where I'm investing my resources, and the quality of teaching I received over the 10 week course is really beginning to bear fruit for me now in these business areas.

 "I would like to say I have enjoyed this course a lot.
 The content was intense but very educational.
-All the teachers had a great knowledge and with their experience they were able to support the content with great examples.
+All the teachers had a great knowledge and with their experience, they were able to support the content with great examples.
 I couldn't choose the favorite part of the course as it was all extremely interesting.
-I got to know a lot of tools to use in my work in relation to marketing therefore I became a lot more confident in what i do.
-It also allowed me to find time to analyse our competitors which i hope will benefit our company in the future.
-After only a few weeks of study I would feel very confident to apply for the job in the area as it gave me a lot of ideas of how of improve company performance.
-I really would like this course to be longer so I could explore more in the marketing area". - Monika Colgan, Holland TCS
+I got to know a lot of tools to use in my work in relation to marketing, therefore, I became a lot more confident in what I do.
+It also allowed me to find time to analyse our competitors which I hope will benefit our company in the future.
+After only a few weeks of study, I would feel very confident to apply for the job in the area as it gave me a lot of ideas of how to improve company performance.
+I really would like this course to be longer so I could explore more in the marketing area". - Monika Colgan

 The best part of the course was that it was taught by professionals in the industry who had first-hand experience of what they were teaching .
 We all learnt from each other in the class as we were all from different industries but shared a common goal of wanting to improve our online presence.
 This course has greatly benefited my understanding of the behind the scenes of what goes into a successful website I would highly recommend the course.